 Paper Train a Puppy the Easy Way

 Learning how to paper train a puppy can be challenging.
-It can tax your patience and place a lot of stress on you and your puppy.
-Finding out the easiest and fastest way to do this will take research and experimentation.
-It will be well worth the effort.
+For this reason, it can tax your patience and place a lot of stress on you and your puppy.
+Finding out the easiest and fastest way to do this will take research and experimentation, but it will be well worth the effort.

 Crate training and paper training are two ways to house train your puppy.
 The most suitable one for you depends on your lifestyle and what outcome you are expecting.
-You need to determine which method will work best for you.
-Using both methods is not recommended because it will confuse your pet and the training process will take longer.
-Here we will give pros and cons to how to crate and paper train your puppy.
+You need to determine which method will work best.
+Do not use both methods because it will confuse your pet and the training process will take longer.
+So, we will give pros and cons on how to crate and paper train your puppy.

 Most dogs do not like to go to the bathroom close to where they sleep.
-To crate train your puppy involves his movements being restricted in a crate or small kennel.
+Therefore, crate training your puppy involves his movements being restricted in a crate or small kennel.
 Your pet will soon learn to wait and go outside when she needs to.

-This method is used to train your puppy to only go on newspaper.
-It is for those pet owners who don`t have a yard, can`t take their dog outside easily, work full time and don`t have much spare time, or those who eventually want their dog to go outside.
+You can use the paper training method to encourage your puppy to go on newspaper.
+It is mainly for those pet owners who don’t have a yard, can’t take their dog outside easily, work full time, or those who eventually want their dog to go outside.

 Pros to paper train a puppy: